We’re calling it: A silk scarf will be THE hair accessory for summer

 There are two things to think about when investing in a silk scarf: whether you want to opt for a square shape or a twilly hair wrap (a long, thin shape), and how big you want it.
 Both will affect the overall look you create.

-When it comes to size, Charlotte Backlund and Sali Sasi, founders of Frankie Peach, recommend looking for a square scarf measuring 60 x 60cm to 75 x 75cm, while Ivana Radovic, founder of Ivana Scarves, adds that it's best to avoid a square size smaller than 55 x 55cm.
+When it comes to size, Charlotte Backlund and Sali Sasi, the women behind Australian silk brand Frankie Peach, recommend looking for a square scarf measuring 60 x 60cm to 75 x 75cm, while Ivana Radovic, founder of Ivana Scarves, adds that it's best to avoid a square size smaller than 55 x 55cm.

 As for a twilly-style scarf, they’re likely to be fairly measured to size, but those with a longer length may require a bit more wrapping.